Scientist040/tutorial/README.md

-Technologies used
+### Technologies used
-i.
-HTML x CSS
+- HTML x CSS
-ii.	jQuery
+- jQuery
-iii.
-PHP X MySQL
+- PHP X MySQL

-Software Requirement
+### Software Requirement
 You guys know you need XAMPP Server so I won’t.

-I have implemented two roles WITH LOGIN system:
+I have implemented two roles WITH LOGIN system
-i.
-Volunteer
+- Volunteer
-ii.
-Admin
+- Admin
 Admin role has full access to the system; they are responsible for the following:
-i.
-Approve a volunteer.
+- Approve a volunteer.
-ii.
-Admin removes volunteer from the system. iii.
-Admin removes answer provided by a volunteer. iv.
-Manage learners’ lesson effectively.
+- Admin removes volunteer from the system.
+- Admin removes answer provided by a volunteer.
+- Manage learners’ lesson effectively.
-v.
-Ensure that learners question answers are based on their questions. vi.
-Admin removes question asked by the user.
+- Ensure that learners question answers are based on their questions.
+- Admin removes question asked by the user.